wp-plugins/soundy-background-music/readme.txt

 In *Custom* mode a page retains the soundtrack defined when the *Custom* option was selected.
 In *Default* mode, the page uses the default soundtrack currently defined in the Soundy settings.

 1. **Is it advised to put my audio files on a separate storage cloud ?**
 Yes it is, especially if you have a lot of traffic on your website.
 Putting your audio files on a separate storage cloud will release the load on your website and improve page load response time in your visitor's browsers.
 There is a lot of Cloud Storage Providers out there.
-Hereis a list of such providers: [Audio Hostings - free audio hosting sites](http://www.audiohostings.com/).
+Here is a list of such providers: [Audio Hostings - free audio hosting sites](http://www.audiohostings.com/).
 Your hosting provider might also offer cloud storage.

 1. **On WP front-end, Soundy's Play/Pause button does not respond correctly.
 What's the problem ?**
 Soundy needs jQuery 1.10.2 which is the default jQuery library of the last versions of WordPress.
 However some themes load their own jQuery library.
 If this library is not up-to-date, Soundy's Play/Pause button gets into troubles.
 Using WordPress Default jQuery library is actually what Soundy does and this is what your theme also should do instead of loading its own old jQuery version.
 In Soundy Version 2.0 and later, you can now set the variable $use_own_jquery_lib_on_front_end to true in the main Soundy PHP file: soundy.php.
 To make this modification, go to the plugins page, click on the Edit link of the Soundy plugin, look for the variable and set it to true.
 This should fix the problem.

+1. **I get a PHP parser error.
+What's the problem ?**
+The error message starts with: "Parse error: syntax error, unexpected T_FUNCTION".
+This happens when the PHP parser version is too old.
+Soundy needs PHP 5.3 or higher (PHP 5.3.0 has been released in June 2009).

 == Screenshots ==